khurramsyed/swagger-example/readme.md

     }
 ```

-A Docket bean will define the API.
+A Docket bean will define the API with sensible defaults.

 ## Running the application